jessehorne/bop/README.md

 Bop
 ===

-A Discord Bot that plays YouTube Music.
+A Discord Bot that plays songs from YouTube.

 **This is for educational purposes only.
 You should not use this.**